PanIGGCAS/SeisElastic2D_1.1/README.md

 Please following the steps listed below for installing the package:

-(1) Install the prerequisite packages as introduced in section 2.2.1 of the manual;
+(1) Install the prerequisite packages, as introduced in section 2.2.1 of the manual;

-(2)
+(2) Set the paths for SeisElastic2D with the script of 0_setup.sh, as introduced in section 2.2.2 of the manual;

+(3) Install scotch and SPECFEM2D, as introduced in section 2.2.3 of the manual;

+(4) Do forward modeling, as introduced in section 3 of the manual.
+Script of 1_forward_modeling_example.sh is provided to do forward modeling and generate the model files.

+(5) Do inversion experiment, as introduce in sections 2.2.4 and 4 of the manual; Script of 2_inversion_example.sh is provided to do inversion experiment.

+(6) plot the results with the script of 3_plot_results.sh.

 For downloading and using this package for your own studies, please cite the following publications: